No items found.

 It’s not the right empathetic exchange.

-If you only acknowledge the comments you like, you are showing the jurors that YOU cannot be fair-minded yourself, so consciously or unconsciously they will not feel the need to be fair to you or your client, nor will they be rooting for you and your client to win or to want to do something good for them and help them.
+If you only acknowledge the comments you like, you are showing the jurors that you cannot be fair-minded yourself, so consciously or unconsciously, they will not feel the need to be fair to you or your client, nor will they be rooting for you and your client to win or to want to do something good for them and help them.

 3. Empathize

-This is all about connecting with the jury as you’re processing what they’re saying and finding ways to connect the jurors to each other to start building a tribe—and this work starts WAY before the trial.
+This is all about connecting with the jury as you're processing what they're saying and finding ways to connect the jurors to each other to start building a tribe — and this work starts way before the trial.

-You must reach into the deepest, most vulnerable parts of yourself to find commonality, understanding and respect for each and every juror in the jury pool.
+You must reach into the deepest, most vulnerable parts of yourself to find commonality, understanding, and respect for each and every juror in the jury pool.
 This work starts at home with true self-reflection, humility, going inward, meditation, therapy, group work, self-love and forgiveness, and ultimately love for others, regardless of who they are and what they represent.

-You don’t have to “fix” all the parts of you that you are ashamed of, but you have to be willing to look in the mirror and be open to a growth path that allows you to connect to the pain, shame, fears, joys and anxiety of others so that you can receive anything any juror tells you and be truly thankful for their HONEST opinion.
+You don't have to “fix” all the parts of you that you are ashamed of, but you have to be willing to look in the mirror and be open to a growth path that allows you to connect to the pain, shame, fears, joys, and anxiety of others so that you can receive anything any juror tells you and be truly thankful for their honest opinion.

 4. Trust

-This starts with thanking the jurors after each time they speak, and especially when they say things that are difficult to hear.
+This starts with thanking the jurors after each time they speak, especially when they say things that are difficult to hear.

 The other part of building trust with the jurors is making sure that you believe in your case wholeheartedly, that you are fair with them and open to their opinions even if you're setting them up later for a cause challenge, and that you come across as a real human being and an authentic version of who you are.

-Jurors can tell when you’re playing a role or putting them on.
+Jurors can tell when you're playing a role or putting them on.
 Such behavior breeds distrust.
-On the other hand, sharing a detail about who you are, or some aspect of your life when relevant or by analogy during questioning can be very humanizing if it is not manipulative.
+On the other hand, sharing a detail about who you are, or some aspect of your life when relevant or by analogy during the questioning process can be very humanizing if it is not manipulative.

 Being human builds trust.